 Morning Attendance (8-11:30 a.m.).
 If a student arrives between 8:00 and 9:30 a.m., he/she is counted tardy for the morning session.
-Please remember, if your student is counted tardy, that does not mean he/she is absent.
+Please remember, if your student is counted tardy, it will be documented accordingly.
+If the tardy is not excused by the building principal it will accumulate to an absent report.

 Afternoon Attendance (11:30-3:00 p.m.).
 If your student comes before 1:00 p.m., he/she is counted as absent half of a day.
 If your student leaves after 1:00 p.m., he/she is counted as "early leave."
-The early leave does not mean the student is absent in that particular time session.
+If the early leave is not excused by the building principal it will accumulate to an absent report.